Some examples of our operating bioenergy initiatives include:

-The waste-to-energy plant produces power to reduce the mill’s reliance on the provincial grid (or coal-generated electricity).
-Slave Lake Pulp’s installation relies on the collection of gases produced by the breakdown of organic matter in the pulp mill’s effluent.
-Microorganisms digest waste products in the effluent and their digestion generates methane-rich biogas; this biogas is collected in a huge membrane-covered pond the size of about three football fields, which will then be cleaned and used to power three reciprocating engine generator sets (gensets).
-The gensets can produce up to 6 megawatts of electricity using biogas– that’s roughly the same amount of power consumed by 4,300 homes for a year!
+The waste-to-energy plant produces power to reduce the mill's reliance on the provincial grid.
+Slave Lake Pulp's installation relies on the collection of gases produced by the breakdown of organic matter in the pulp mill's effluent.
+Microorganisms digest waste products in the effluent and their digestion generates methane-rich biogas.
+The biogas collects in a huge membrane-covered pond the size of about three football fields.
+Then, it is cleaned and used to power three reciprocating engine generator sets (gensets).
+The gensets can produce up to 6 megawatts of electricity using biogas– that's roughly the same amount of power consumed by 4,300 homes for a year!

 Generating Energy From Sawmill Residuals

-Our Chetwynd and Fraser Lake sawmills operate two exciting renewable bioenergy projects.
-The mills have constructed North America’s largest biomass power generators.
-These unique, innovative bioenergy generators - called “ORCs” – are a first for West Fraser.
-ORC stands for a process called “Organic Rankine Cycle,” a type of energy system that relies on a closed-loop cycle of working liquid to generate electricity.
+Our Chetwynd, B.C., Fraser Lake B.C., and Manning, A.B. sawmills operate novel renewable bioenergy projects.
+The mills have biomass power generators using "ORC" technology.
+ORC stands for a process called "Organic Rankine Cycle," a type of energy system that relies on a closed-loop cycle of working liquid to generate electricity.

-The ORCs will replace Chetwynd and Fraser Lake's current sawmill residuals burners.
-The ORC energy systems are the largest applications, worldwide, designed specifically for power generation from biomass.
-They are an innovative, energy-efficient choice of technology which offers environmental benefits by reducing particulate matter and emissions.
+The bioenergy plants have replaced sawmill residuals burners at these facilities.
+When they were installed, the ORC energy systems at our Chetwynd and Fraser Lake mills were the largest applications worldwide, designed specifically for power generation from biomass.
+They're an innovative, energy-efficient choice of technology, which offers environmental benefits by reducing particulate matter and emissions.

 Producing Green Power at Cariboo Pulp & Paper

-Funding from the program enabled Cariboo Pulp & Paper to install a 27 megawatt co-generation turbo generator.
-The condensing steam co-generation turbo generator uses wood waste to generate power and steam for the mill’s operation.
-Not only does it produce power for the site, it supplies enough green biomass power to B.C.’s provincial grid to power more than 14,500 homes annually.
+Funding from the program enabled Cariboo Pulp & Paper to install a 27-megawatt co-generation turbo generator.
+The condensing steam co-generation turbo generator uses wood waste to generate power and steam for the mill's operation.
+It produces power for the site, and it also supplies enough green biomass power to B.C.'s provincial grid to power more than 14,500 homes annually.

 Energy Management Innovation at Williams Lake Sawmill